 Samson was a “Great Horse” or a large draft horse – a dappled Percheron.
 It is a very small 5″X 7″ colored pencil portrait on Bristol paper.
 Bristol Paper has a smooth surface that makes getting the details of Samson’s dappled color much easier.

 “Be calm.
 He won’t hurt you.”
 Draft horses are generally pretty gentle with kids.
-And as time proved in many later encounters, that he was a big gentle guy.
+And as time proved, in many later encounters, that he was a truly big, gentle guy.

 This portrait was purchased by Mark Ward, the owner of the horse riding stable where I took riding lessons.
 He had Samson from a “baby”.
 Sadly Samson passed away not long after I made this portrait.

 It took a week to finish the colored pencil portrait of Maya pictured here.
 It is a small piece 8″ by 10″ on Bristol paper.
 This is a smooth surfaced paper which works well with layering the colors.

 Most of the time, I use paint or pastels to create my own pieces.
 Using the colored pencils is a fun exercise in the use of color.

 Someone stopped by my blog and commented on the drawing of Maya.
 There was surprise for me when I visited this person’s blog.
 There was a long post about taking drawing classes.
 It turned out this writer wanted to draw and paint, but suffered from terrible anxiety when it came time to start a painting class.
 There were many kind responses to this post.
 People shared many perspectives.

 I studied painting, drawing, photography, lithography, etching and learned countless crafts to teach in school settings.
 With each phase, there was what I called the first day of the lesson.
 All the unknowns would be revealed – the teacher, the students, the lessons.
 I wanted to learn.